atroxaper/raku-Propius/README.md

 Notes
 -----

 The cache can use object keys.
-If you want that you have to control .WITCH method if keys.
+If you want that you have to control .WHICH method if keys.

 Of course the cache is thread-save.
 It simply uses OO::Monitors for synchronisation.